 Secrets of Physician Search Success

-“They understood the importance of keeping momentum with an interested candidate,” says Nathan.
+“They understood the importance of keeping momentum with an interested candidate,” says the Senior Search Consultant.

-Of course, the part Nathan played in proactively sourcing interested candidates cannot be overstated.
-Nathan leveraged what he knew about the town, the position, and the organization to zero in on physicians most likely to be interested.
+Of course, the part our dedicated physician recruiter played in proactively sourcing interested candidates cannot be overstated.
+He leveraged what he knew about the town, the position, and the organization to zero in on physicians most likely to be interested.
 Sure enough, he connected with Dr. D, who, while not in an active job search, was happy to learn about the position.

 The client was so satisfied with the results they retained Jackson Physician Search for two more searches.
-Nathan continues to work closely with the CEO to move the physician search process forward.
+Our Senior Search Consultant continues to work closely with the CEO to move the physician search process forward.

 If you are seeking a recruitment partner to advance your efforts, reach out to the Recruitment Team at Jackson Physician Search today.